Vladimir Komarov: Air Force Group One

 In September 1959, Komarov was promoted to engineer-captain and invited to participate in the selection process for cosmonaut candidate along with approximately 3,000 other pilots.
 He was one of twenty candidates selected for "Air Force Group One"; he and the others reported to the newly formed TsPK (Yuri Gagarin Cosmonaut Training Center) just outside Moscow for assignment on 13 March 1960.

 Although eminently qualified, Komarov was not chosen in the top six candidates, because he did not meet the age, height, and weight restrictions specified by the Chief Designer of Russia's space program, Sergei Korolev.
 "If the criteria had been different," the cosmonaut trainer Mark Gallai noted in an interview, "Certainly Komarov, who was very intelligent, would have been in the group.
 He had Air Force Academy flight experience.
-He had a great influence on the design of the 'Vostok' and [the] 'Voskhod'."
+He greatly influenced the design of the 'Vostok' and [the] 'Voskhod'."
 At age 32, Komarov was the second oldest of the pilots chosen; Korolev had specified a maximum age of 27.
 Only two members of the first group, Pavel Belyayev (Voskhod 2) and Komarov himself, were also graduates of the Soviet Air Force Academy.
 In addition, only Komarov had experience as a flight test engineer on new aircraft.

 Training

 Shortly after beginning his training Komarov was hospitalised for a minor operation in May 1960, which left him medically unfit for physical training for approximately six months.
 At the time, the selection criteria placed a heavy emphasis on the physical condition of cosmonauts and any imperfection led to instant disqualification.
 Since Komarov already held engineering qualifications, he was allowed to remain in the program after assuring the administration he would be able to catch up.
 He continued with the required academic studies while recovering.
 He returned to training in October, because his recovery was more rapid than medical staff had expected.
 During that time he assisted his younger peers with their academic studies; earning him the casual nickname of "The Professor," which he shared with Belyayev, who was two years his senior.
 In 1961 the first space flights began.
 By 1962, Komarov was the third-highest-paid cosmonaut, due to his qualifications, rank and experience.
 He earned 528 rubles a month, with only cosmonauts 1 and 2, Yuri Gagarin and Gherman Titov, being more highly paid.

-When Georgi Shonin demonstrated an unacceptable level of g-force susceptibility in the centrifuge he was replaced by Komarov in May 1962 for planned dual Vostok missions.
+When Georgi Shonin demonstrated an unacceptable level of g-force susceptibility in the centrifuge, Komarov replaced him in May 1962 for planned dual Vostok missions.

 Komarov was selected as back up for Pavel Popovich (Vostok 4), but subsequent routine ECG testing of Komarov revealed a heart irregularity and he was pulled from the program and replaced by Boris Volynov.
 The same heart irregularity grounded American astronaut Deke Slayton.
 After Komarov persistently lobbied medical and military personnel for re-admittance to the program, they allowed him to return to training.